 Sudarshan Kriya Yoga Breathwork (SKY)

-Like pranayama, this type of breathwork comes from yoga, specifically a yogic tradition known as sudarshan kriya.
-It involves manipulating the breath in a variety of different patterns to inhibit the SNS and activate instead the PNS, thus changing brain waves, improving heart rate and blood pressure, and replacing stress hormones with relaxing, feel-good hormones.20,21
+Sudarshan kriya involves manipulating the breath in a variety of different patterns to inhibit the sympathetic nervous system and activate the parasympathetic nervous system, thus changing brain waves, improving heart rate and blood pressure, and replacing stress hormones with relaxing, feel-good hormones.23,24

 Holotropic Breathwork

-It is led exclusively by practitioners certified by the Grof Transpersonal Training Program, an international organization led by the creators of this breathwork approach, Stanislav and Christina Grof.24
+It is led exclusively by practitioners certified by the Grof Transpersonal Training Program, an international organization led by the creators of this breathwork approach, Stanislav and Christina Grof.27

 Rebirthing Breathwork